ic3Dragon/langloom/readme.md

 ## Installation

-To use Nexus Bridge CLI, you can install it globally via npm:
+To use LangLoom CLI, you can install it globally via npm:

 ```bash
 npm install -g langloom